bashaer310/Freelance-Platform/README.md

 # Freelance Platform

 This is a backend solution for a freelance marketplace platform, built with Java, Spring Boot, and MySQL.
 The platform allows clients to post projects and receive offers from qualified experts across various tech fields.
-It includes core features like **user authentication**, **project management**, **offer management**, and **offer management**.
+It includes core features like **user authentication**, **project management**, **Category management**, and **offer management**.

 ## Features